-- Childcare is not provided-this often prohibits parents of young children from participating. - · Translation services are not available. - Lack of compensation undervalues participant's time. - Public hearings usually occur late in the planning process, making it hard to address issues raised by the public.
+- Meetings are often held at inconvenient times and locations, with technical language and jargon that is unfamiliar to the public. - Childcare is no provided-this often prohibits parents of young children from participating. - Translation services are not available. - Lack of compensation undervalues participant's time. - Public hearings usually occur late in the planning process, making it hard to address issues raised by the public.